National Interest Exceptions for Presidential Proclamations Related to COVID-19

 TRAVELERS EXEMPT FROM TRAVEL RESTRICTIONS: Presidential Proclamation 10143 does NOT apply to U.S. citizens, U.S. Lawful Permanent Residents (green card holders), immediate family members of U.S. citizens and lawful permanent residents such as spouses, children under 21, and parents of U.S. citizen minor children, and other individuals specifically identified in the proclamation.
 These applicants can proceed directly to the airport but should carry supporting documentation such as LPR cards, marriage certificates, birth certificates, or other documents that prove they are exempt from PP 10143.
 Unfortunately, unmarried partners and extended family, including parents of adult U.S. citizen children, and grandparents of U.S. citizens, are not exempt.

-NATIONAL INTEREST EXCEPTIONS: Other travelers from Schengen countries can be excepted if, after determination by a consular officer, they qualify as a National Interest Exemption (NIE).
-As of March 3, 2021, the work and business categories of NIEs have changed.
-Individuals currently eligible to apply for an NIE may include, but are not limited to: travelers receiving lifesaving medical treatment, travelers providing humanitarian care for a close family member in lawful status in the Unites States; journalists; students; and certain academic and U.S.-government funded exchange visitors.
-The U.S. Embassy can also consider NIE applications from business travelers who provide vital support to critical infrastructure.
-Vital support, for example, pertains to the installation, acquisition, maintenance, and participation in essential safety training that supports the following sectors in the U.S.: chemical, commercial facilities, communications, critical manufacturing, dams, defense industrial base, emergency services, energy, financial services, food and agriculture, government facilities, healthcare and public health, information technology, nuclear reactors, transportation, and water/wastewater systems.
+– Provide vital support to critical infrastructure in the U.S. Vital support, for example, pertains to the installation, acquisition, maintenance, and participation in essential safety training that supports the following sectors in the U.S.: chemical, commercial facilities, communications, critical manufacturing, dams, defense industrial base, emergency services, energy, financial services, food and agriculture, government facilities, healthcare and public health, information technology, nuclear reactors, transportation, and water/wastewater systems.
 Specialists and other individuals whose presence in the U.S. is essential to continuity of services in one of the above sectors may also qualify.
-All travelers must be engaged in hands-on work that cannot be performed remotely.
-The special categories of NIEs for investors and senior-level executives have been eliminated.
+All travelers in this category must be engaged in hands-on work that cannot be performed remotely.

 If you believe that you qualify for a National Interest Exception, please send the below information and documents to email@example.com.
 If you do not receive a response within 3 days, please submit a new request.
 Note that if approved, National Interest Exception will be valid only for one entry to the U.S. within 30 days of approval.
 For subsequent entries or entries after 30 days from the initial approval, you will need to submit a new request.